A Newbie's Take On The Benefits Of An Amazon Prime Membership

 Confession: despite being an Amazon user since the Y2K books-and-CDs era, I had yet to go “Prime.”
-The convenient if not cultish membership that gives customers perks like super-speedy free shipping and access to countless hours of streaming entertainment for a mere (but not nothing) $6.99-per-month was appealing, but I just never pulled the trigger.
+The convenient if not cultish membership that gives customers perks like super-speedy free shipping and access to countless hours of streaming entertainment for a mere (but not nothing) £7.99 per month (or £3.99 for students) was appealing, but I just never pulled the trigger.
 However, with the eighth annual Prime Day fast approaching (and early deals already dropping), I thought it'd be prudent as a writer on the Shopping team to get as familiar as possible with the ins and outs of Amazon — and not just by way of a press release or browsing for hidden gems — as a real-life, bonafide, virtual card-holding Prime member.

 Advertisement